Why you should spay or neuter your pet

 FACT: Pets don’t have any concept of sexual identity or ego.
 Neutering will not change a pet’s basic personality.
 He doesn’t suffer any kind of emotional reaction or identity crisis when neutered.

-MYTH: But my dog (or cat) is so special, I want a puppy (or kitten) just like her.
+MYTH: But my dog (or cat) is so special, I want a puppy (or kitten) just

 FACT: A dog or cat may be a great pet, but that doesn’t mean her offspring will be a carbon copy.
 Professional animal breeders who follow generations of bloodlines can’t guarantee they will get just what they want out of a particular litter.
 A pet owner’s chances are even slimmer.
 In fact, an entire litter of puppies or kittens might receive all of a pet’s (and her mate’s) worst characteristics.